siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-03-the-future-of-ddos-protection-ai-driven-mitigation-strategies.md

-In this blog post, we will explore the current landscape of DDoS attacks, examine the challenges of traditional mitigation methods, and delve into how AI-driven strategies are shaping the future of DDoS protection.
+In this article, we will explore the current landscape of DDoS attacks, examine the challenges of traditional mitigation methods, and delve into how AI-driven strategies are shaping the future of DDoS protection.

 #### The Growing Threat of DDoS Attacks